DeVos Lawsuit Update: Groups Detail “Chilling Effects” of Title IX Rollbacks

 The motion for summary judgment was filed July 25, 2019.

-Following additional briefing, the parties anticipate oral arguments in October 2019.
+Following additional briefing, the parties participated in oral arguments October 2019.

 Democracy Forward is a nonprofit legal organization that scrutinizes Executive Branch activity across policy areas, represents clients in litigation to challenge unlawful actions, and educates the public when the White House or federal agencies break the law.